 The Early Childhood Care and Education (ECCE) Diploma program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as limited general core competencies necessary for successful employment.
 Graduates have qualifications to be employed in early care and education settings including child care centers and Head Start.
 The ECCE program adheres to the Technical College System of Georgia Program Standards utilizing off-campus, community-based internship sites, or on-campus laboratory preparation in the Child Care Center located at the Swainsboro campus.
 Students must have their own reliable transportation when traveling to off-campus internship sites.
 Students must complete a Comprehensive Fingerprint Records Check and receive a satisfactory determination by Bright from the Start: Georgia Department of Early Care and Learning.
 The standard curriculum for the Early Childhood Care and Education program is designed for the semester system.
-Students must earn a minimum of 53 credit hours.
+Students may enter any semester.
+The program generally takes four (4) to five (5) semesters to complete.
+To graduate, students must earn a minimum of 53 credit hours.

-- Submit a completed application; - Be at least 16 years of age; - · Submit official high school/high school equivalent transcripts; - Submit official college transcripts, if applicable; - Satisfy Placement Testing 642 requirements.
+- Submit a completed application; - Be at least 16 years of age; - · Submit official high school/high school equivalent transcripts; - Submit official college transcripts, if applicable; - Satisfy Placement Testing 636 requirements.

-- Tuition/Fees: \$7,055 - Books/Supplies: \$2,200 - Course Supply Fees: - ECCE 1121 Practicum Liability Insurance: \$12 - ECCE 1105 Health, Safety, & Nutrition CPR/First Aid Vouchers: \$27 - ECCE 1112 Curriculum and Assessment: \$10 - ECCE 1113 Creative Activities for Children: \$20 - ECCE 2115 Language and Literacy: \$10 - ECCE 2116 Math and Science: \$10 - ECCE 2245 Internship I Liability Insurance: \$12 - ECCE 2246 Internship II Liability Insurance: \$12 - Hepatitis B Vaccination: Approximately \$260.
+- Tuition/Fees: \$7,055 - Books/Supplies: \$2,200 - Course Supply Fees: - ECCE 1121 Practicum Liability Insurance: \$12 - ECCE 1112 Curriculum and Assessment: \$10 - ECCE 1113 Creative Activities for Children: \$20 - ECCE 2115 Language and Literacy: \$10 - ECCE 2116 Math and Science: \$10 - ECCE 2245 Internship I Liability Insurance: \$12 - ECCE 2246 Internship II Liability Insurance: \$12 - Hepatitis B Vaccination: Approximately \$260.
 Some internship and practicum sites require a Hepatitis B Vaccination. - CPR/First Aid is a requirement for ECCE 1105 Health Safety and Nutrition.
 All students are required to be certified in CPR/First Aid before exiting this course.